 The key to effective documentation is to make sure that it is always up-to-date.
 As soon as the requirements for functionality have changed, the documentation should be updated immediately to ensure consistency.

-As you can see, QA is a crucial, albeit oft overlooked, role in every project.
-A quality QA Analyst and process can make or break the rollout of any product.
+As you can see, Quality Assurance is a crucial, albeit oft overlooked, role in every project.
+A quality software QA Analyst and process can make or break the rollout of any product.
 Following these rules will ensure your rollout is a celebration of great accomplishments rather than a rush to put out fires caused by unforeseen bugs and a poor user experience.
+We'll help you get your native app all the way through production.
+Contact Ventive today!